lmcad-unicamp/PB3Opt/README.md

 ## DATASETS

 Our datasets are available in the csvs/ path.
-Each dataset file is explaned as follows:
+Each dataset file is explaned below:

 * **instance.csv**: Computer clusters instance type file.
 * **dataset-treino.csv**: Search space of train dataset.